No Class Action

 Significant changes to the existing Austrian law are not expected in this respect.
 The requirement for revision relates mainly to the mechanism to seek a money judgment.

 Member states may provide for either an opt-in or an opt-out mechanism for redress actions.
 Mixed forms are also possible (Article 9(2), Directive 2020/1828).

 Actions for injunctions and declaratory relief are brought by qualified entities on the basis of their own entitlement; no opt-in/opt-out mechanism is necessary in this regard.

 From previous discussions, Austria is expected to choose the opt-in mechanism.
-However, the point in time, when an affected party can join the class action proceedings is currently under hot debate.
+However, the point in time when an affected party can join the class action proceedings has been subject to hot debate.
 Defendants push for a rather early date in the proceedings in order to gain clarity of their financial exposure, such as three or six months after the lawsuit is filed, and not later than the standard limitation period for damage claims (three years).
 Conversely, some voices push for the latest imaginable point in time, such as the moment when the evidentiary phase of the proceedings in first instance is closed and the only step left is the rendering of the judgment.